Toro Negro State Forest: Charcos

 Charcos are natural ponds, or swimming holes, formed by the mountain rivers as they fall as waterfalls onto the ground below.
 They are popular way of refreshing from the summer heat in the Toro Negro State Forest.
 The forest's "official" pool is accessed via Trail number 6, the La Piscina ("The Pool") trail.
-To reach trail 6, hikers start out from the forest office/parking area and hike north on route PR-143 about 1/4 mile.
+To reach trail 6, hikers start out from the forest office/parking area and hike north on route PR-143 about 1.4 mi.
 Trail 6 is located on the right hand side of the road.
 This pool is a river-fed pool.
 It became deteriorated, in disrepair and closed to public use sometime prior to 2010 and, in February 2013, there were unconfirmed reports that it had been repaired and reopen.
 In 2008, it was reported that an agreement between DNRA and the local community had been signed whereby the community would help repair the pool.
 Under an agreement with the government of Puerto Rico, the municipality of Orocovis is the entity responsible for pool maintenance.
 In any case, this pool opens only during the summer months.
 The pool's water temperature is very chilled, but refreshing, given the high humidity of the area, particularly in the afternoons.
 La Piscina is located at 18.1713°N 66.4876°W.

 A second river-fed swimming pool charco is located at Charco La Confesora.
 It is about 15 x 25 feet large and deep enough to dive feet first.
 This charco is accessed via Trail number 8, located at the end of Trail 7, the trail to the camping area.
 The pool at Charco La Confesora is located at 18.176901, -66.495861..